- Importance of Open Source & Open Standards

 While DARPA did not fund the original RISC-V ISA definition, DARPA funding played a significant role in its later development.
 The linked article on the SSITH Voting Machine and DOD presentation by Linton Salmon detail some of the areas where DARPA research continues to support RISC-V.

 DARPA is currently funding a large set of programs around open-source hardware technology.
-The RISC-V Foundation has never had DARPA funding, nor pursued or received funding from any government.
+RISC-V International has never had DARPA funding, nor pursued or received funding from any government.

 In November 2018, the RISC-V Foundation announced a joint collaboration with the Linux Foundation.
-As part of this collaboration, the Linux Foundation will provide operational, technical, and strategic support for the RISC-V Foundation which may include member management, accounting, training programs, infrastructure tools, community outreach, marketing, legal, and other open source services and expertise.
+As part of this collaboration, the Linux Foundation provides operational, technical, and strategic support for RISC-V International, which may include member management, accounting, training programs, infrastructure tools, community outreach, marketing, legal, and other open source services and expertise.

 We encourage organizations, individuals, and enthusiasts to join our ecosystem and together enable a new era of processor innovation through open standard and open source collaboration.